Growth Hormone (GH) Test: Purpose, High/Low Levels, Symptoms, Normal Range & Complete Guide

 Overview

-The Growth Hormone (GH) Test measures the amount of growth hormone present in the bloodstream.
-Growth hormone is a protein hormone produced by the pituitary gland, a small but powerful organ located at the base of the brain.
-GH plays a central role in childhood growth, height development, and bone formation.
-In adults, it helps regulate metabolism, muscle mass, fat distribution, bone density, and overall energy levels.
+The Growth Hormone (GH) Test measures the amount of growth hormone present in the bloodstream at a given time.
+Growth hormone is produced by the pituitary gland, a small but highly influential gland located at the base of the brain.
+In children, GH is essential for normal height gain, bone growth, and overall physical development.
+In adults, it continues to play a supportive role in maintaining muscle mass, bone strength, fat distribution, and metabolic balance.

 Where Is Growth Hormone Produced?